Did you know that 68% of business leaders feel their cybersecurity risks are increasing? [1]

 Although it may seem easier to simply allow all employees access to everything on the network, this can be extremely risky!
 The more people on your network, the greater the chance for human error and, in turn, data catastrophe.
 It’s best to restrict access and only give each employee access to what they need to complete their job.

-We also recommended that your company develops a user and file activity monitoring system of who is accessing the network as well as when and where.
+We also recommended that your company develop a user and file activity monitoring system of who is accessing the network as well as when and where.
 If this log is monitored regularly, you can better spot any irregularities and avoid a data breach.

 Although backing up your company’s data may seem like a basic security measure, it’s an important one.
 A lot of ransomware is specifically designed to steal your data, which can be devastating to a company of any size.
 By backing up your data, you can get back up and running much quicker if you suffer a breach.